Maryland Officials: 26 Indicted In Prison Gang Conspiracy

-Twenty-six people, including a correctional officer who is a high-ranking gang member, have been indicted after a nearly yearlong investigation into gang activity and corruption in Maryland’s prisons, state officials said Thursday.
+BALTIMORE (AP) — In the latest move to root out longstanding corruption in Maryland prisons, state and federal officials announced Thursday the indictments of 26 people, including a correctional officer who served as a high-ranking gang member.

-The charges include attempted first-degree murder and smuggling contraband into prison facilities.
+The charges include attempted first-degree murder and smuggling contraband like drugs and cellphones into prisons.

 Sgt.
-Antoine Fordham, a correctional officer authorities described as a high-ranking member of the 8-Trey Crips street gang, was the initial target of the probe and among those indicted.
+Antoine Fordham, a correctional officer whom authorities described as a high-ranking member of the 8-Trey Crips street gang, was the initial target of the probe and among those indicted.
 The indictment alleges Fordham oversaw much of the gang’s drug dealing activity at a Baltimore intersection.
-Officials say Fordham and other members of the gang authorized or committed acts of violence to protect the gang’s turf and maintain discipline in the gang.
+Officials say Fordham and other members of the gang authorized or committed acts of violence to protect the gang’s turf and maintain gang discipline.

+“He told another co-conspirator in a recorded call: ‘I’m going to tell you cuz, the route I’m going, they’re going to have to build a statue out there with my face on it,” Maryland Attorney General Brian Frosh said at a news conference.

-The investigation grew to include additional gang members, including correctional officer Phillipe Jordan, and other co-conspirators who authorities said were running a large-scale, contraband-delivery operation in several Maryland correctional facilities, including Jessup Correctional Institution.
+The investigation grew to include additional gang members and another correctional officer, Phillipe Jordan, and other co-conspirators who authorities said were running a large-scale, contraband-delivery operation in Maryland correctional facilities, including Jessup Correctional Institution.

-“As members of the 8-Trey Crips gang, Fordham and Jordan betrayed their positions of trust by organizing and assisting the import of violence, drugs, and other contraband into the prison system where order is paramount to keeping inmates and staff safe,” said Maryland Attorney General Brian Frosh, who announced the indictments with officials from the state’s corrections department and the federal Drug Enforcement Administration.
+“Gangs are a blight on any community in which they operate.
+Not only were they involved in a drug-related shooting on the streets of Baltimore, but they also imported violence, drugs and other contraband into the prison system,” Frosh said.

+Larry Rosenberg, an attorney for Fordham, declined to comment, saying it was early in the case and he had not yet seen all of the information in the allegations against his client.
+Warren Brown, an attorney for Jordan, also declined to comment, though he said his client doesn’t appear to be a gang member.

 Ten of the other indicted co-conspirators were described as outside facilitators, including the mothers of three of the inmates.